 That’s a huge number, people.
 As I mentioned before, WordPress powers 30% of all active websites.
 And by that, I mean on the whole internet.

 That number is expected to grow, as more and more people turn to WordPress for their sites.

-We’re talking millions of people being involved in this platform.
+We’re talking about millions of people being involved in this platform.

 6. 70 million posts are being published monthly.